International Students: Application and Admissions

 - Required of international students whose native language is not English.

-- With permission from the SIS Office of Graduate Enrollment Management, students meeting the following criteria may be eligible for a TOEFL waiver if -
+- With permission from the SIS Office of Graduate Enrollment Management, students meeting the following criteria may request a TOEFL waiver if -

 - They hold a bachelor's degree or higher from an accredited university whose only language of instruction is English, AND